angrocki/data-science-S2023/challenges/c03-stang-assignment.md

     generally leads a higher E value.
   - I don’t believe the evidence is conclusive because certain densities do not follow the trend.
 I believe more data needs to be taken to conclusively contradict or support the claim.
+Specifically after listening to the presentation, I think additional measurements should be taken 0.081 using the same machinery as the other experiments.
+I also believe taking more data at every .1 decrease in width starting at .8 and moving down to .1.
+The width decrease would show either a clear trend contradicting the claim or supporting it.

 # References